 Encoding software can take inputs, like your camera, microphone, capture card, and convert them into streamable video content.
 Without an encoder, your content can’t reach your viewers where they are on their devices.

-Note that there are there are two types of encoders: software and hardware.
+Note that there are two types of encoders: software and hardware.
 Many broadcasters opt for software encoders, due to ease of use, physical and budgetary constraints, and other reasons.

 Here are two software encoders we recommend for use when broadcasting live: